Published on:

 Do We Handle Brain Tumor Cases Beyond Meningiomas?

-At this time, we are only pursuing cases involving meningiomas linked to Depo-Provera.
+We are only pursuing cases involving meningiomas linked to Depo-Provera.
 The scientific evidence connecting the contraceptive to brain tumors specifically highlights meningiomas, with studies showing a marked increase in risk tied to the high progestin levels in Depo-Provera.
+Those are the only cases being pursued in the MDL.

 Contact Us About a Depo Provera Lawsuit